Assign WCS

 str

-The input file or data model to process.
+The input data to assign a WCS for.

 WCS reference files are in the Advanced Scientific Data Format (ASDF).
 The best way to create the file is to programmatically create the model and then save it to a file.
 A tutorial on creating reference files in ASDF format is available at: